ppappala/CMSC320_Final_Project/index.md

 Folium -> used to help map Maryland as well as the crashes that occurred

-The first dataset is a CSV file of Maryland statewide vehicle crashes garnered from official crash reports which was retrieved from this website: https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes/65du-s3qu
+The first dataset is a CSV file of Maryland statewide vehicle crashes garnered from official crash reports from 2015-2020 which was retrieved from this website: https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes/65du-s3qu

-The second dataset is a CSV file of vehicle details garnered from the exact same set of official crash reports which was retrieved from this website: https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes-Vehicle-Details/mhft-5t5y
+The second dataset is a CSV file of vehicle details garnered from the exact same set of official crash reports from 2015-2020 which was retrieved from this website: https://opendata.maryland.gov/Public-Safety/Maryland-Statewide-Vehicle-Crashes-Vehicle-Details/mhft-5t5y

 With that personal story in mind, I wanted to focus on some of the aspects behind the severity of a crash in Maryland.
 Do some crashes happen more in certain areas of Maryland than others?
 Do some features (like road conditions or daylight conditions) suggest a crash is more likely to happen?